ErikKassubek/ADVOCATE/doc/trace/replay.md

 it would most likely get stuck, because the run was altered by the rewrite.

 ## Trace element

 To signal the end of the rewritten trace, the following element is added.

 ```
-X,[tpost],[exitCode],[tPreLast]
+X,[tPost],[exitCode]
 ```

-where `X` identifies the element as an replay control element.\
+where `X` identifies the element as an replay control element.

-- [tpost] $\in \mathbb N$: This is the time.
+- [tPost] $\in \mathbb N$: This is the time.
 It is replaced by the int value of the global counter at the moment when it is supposed to be run
-- [exitCode]: If enabled, the replay will end with this exit code.
+- [exitCode]: If enabled, the replay will check if the situation described by the exit code was triggered.
 The exit code can have to following values:
-  - 0: The replay finished without being able to confirm the predicted bug
-  - 3: The replay paniced unexpectadly
-  - 10: Timeout
+  - 0: No exit code
   - 20: Leak: Leaking unbuffered channel or select was unstuck
   - 21: Leak: Leaking buffered channel or select was unstuck
   - 22: Leak: Leaking Mutex was unstuck